Hostel: Part II

 Three female college students take a detour from their partying, enticed by a beautiful European woman who promises seclusion, safety, and maybe even romance.
 What they get is a living hell in which they are sold to the highest bidder, whose fondest wish is to kill them slowly.
 Hostel 2 also follows two American men who are willing to pay to join an exclusive club where a life will end at their hands--any way they like.
 It's a story of human monsters and the almighty dollar as only Eli Roth could tell it.

-Despite its limited budget of $10.2M, Hostel: Part II became a financial success, earning $35.7M worldwide—a 250% return.
-The film's compelling narrative found its audience, confirming that strong storytelling can transcend budget limitations.
+Despite its limited budget of $10.2M, Hostel: Part II became a commercial success, earning $35.7M worldwide—a 250% return.
+The film's unconventional structure resonated with audiences, showing that strong storytelling can transcend budget limitations.

 Plot Structure